CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

     ![](images/L01/hintext.png)

-8. Change the **HintText** value of the Notes textbox to the velow value.
+8. Change the **HintText** value of the Notes textbox to the below value.

     ```
     My notes